 “Mastery experiences are engaging, interesting things that you do well.
 They’re often challenging, but this makes them mentally absorbing and all the more rewarding when they’re proficiently executed.”

-In his book, Drive: The Surprising Truth about what Motivates Us, bestselling author Daniel Pink suggests creating a ritual at the end of the day to help you gain control, no matter what you did during the rest of the day:
+In his book, Drive: The Surprising Truth about what Motivates Us, bestselling author Daniel Pink suggests creating a ritual at the end of the day.
+This ritual is a reminder that you’re in control of your time, no matter what you did during the rest of the day:

 “Establish a closing ritual.
 Know when to stop working.
 Try to end each work day the same way, too.
 Straighten up your desk.
 Backup your computer.
 Make a list of what you need to do tomorrow.”